-Pursuant to the requirements of the Listing Rules issued by the Listing Authority of the Malta Financial Services Authority, GAP Group p.l.c. hereby reports on the extent to which the company has adopted the "Code of Principles of Good Corporate Governance" (the "Code") appended to Chapter 5 of the Listing rules as well as the measures adopted to ensure compliance with these same principles.
+Pursuant to the Listing Rules issued by the Listing Authority of the Malta Financial Services Authority, GAP Group p.l.c. is hereby reporting on the extent of its adoption of the Code of Principles of Good Corporate Governance contained in Appendix 5.1 of the Listing Rules.